MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-web.md

 Now that you've created a Web UI flow, use it in your other flows.

-## Limitations and known issues for Web UI flows
+## Limitations and known issues for Selenium IDE flows

 >[!WARNING]
 >**Passwords in Selenium IDE are stored in plain text.**